 The idea is to get your body in action with your goal.

 This will help you get your will in alignment with your goal.
-The path to your goal will begin to open up, and it will become more and more clear how you can get the key results you are looking for.
+The path to your goal will begin to open up, and it will become clearer as to how you can get the key results you’re looking for.